lawrence-cj/LLaMA-DiffFit/README.md

 This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [DiffFit](https://arxiv.org/abs/2304.06648).

+### Introduction
 In addition to the training code, which runs within five hours on a single GPU (Minimum 26GB GPU memory), we publish a script for downloading and inference on the foundation model and DiffFit, as well as the resulting [DiffFit weights themselves](https://github.com/lawrence-cj/LLaMA-DiffFit/releases/tag/checkpoints).
 To fine-tune cheaply and efficiently, we use Hugging Face's [PEFT](./peft) with DiffFit supported as well as Tim Dettmers' [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

-with DiffFit finetuning, the model perform camparable to the Stanford Alpaca model.
+With DiffFit finetuning, the model perform camparable to the Stanford Alpaca model.

 ### Setup